 This process puts the body in a fat-burning state.
 Ketosis typically occurs when the body goes into starvation mode, carbohydrate restriction or excessive exercise.
 Calorie intake must be limited and made up of 80% fat in order to reach this state of ketosis.

 - Nuts and seeds

 - High-carb vegetables

 - Processed food

+As controversy continues to swirl around this poular diet, there are several misconceptions that persist.
 Survey says studies have shown this diet can help individuals who suffer from epilepsy as well as support quick weight loss.
-On the contrary, this diet is extremely hard to maintain and has many side effects such as: dehydration, constipation, vomiting, high cholesterol, kidney stones, pancreatitis, excess fat in the blood, fatigue, behavior changes, bad breath and a metallic taste in the mouth.
-Ketones can be toxic to the body and must be released as energy, therefore ketosis would not be safe for those who don’t exercise.
+Bear in mind, this diet can be hard to maintain for some individuals and has many side effects such as: dehydration, constipation, vomiting, high cholesterol, kidney stones, pancreatitis, excess fat in the blood, fatigue, behavior changes, bad breath and a metallic taste in the mouth.

 3. Low FODMAP